QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 • Strategy and scope

-• Define objectives (error reduction, real-time visibility, CX, returns).
+• Define objectives (error reduction, visibility, CX).

-• Select assets (SKUs, pallets, totes, vehicles, parcels).
+• Select assets (SKUs, pallets, vehicles).

 • Data model and IDs